IzMichael/contact-form-db/README.md

 # contact-form-db

-A simple website visitor counter API.
+A simple contact form backend API.

 ## Installation
 1. Clone the repository onto your machine.